iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 2. Clip the gradient for each example.
 3. Average and add $$\mathcal{N}(0,\sigma^2 I)$$ noise
 4. Update parameters
 5. Track privacy via RDP composition<d-footnote>Technically the original DP-SGD was not introduced with the framework of RDP but with the moment accountant.
 Motivated by the structure of Gaussian noise, the authors proposed an algorithm to track the composition of Gaussian mechanisms through the moments of the privacy loss random variable.
 Later, RDP was introduced in <d-cite key=mironov2019r></d-cite>, which in some sense generalized the approach of tracking composition through the moment behavior of the privacy loss random variable.
-For a nice discussion on this and a substantially more rigorous results on the amplification by subsampling of RDP, check <d-cite key=Wang_Balle_Kasiviswanathan_2021></d-cite>.</d-footnote>
+For a nice discussion on this and a substantially more rigorous results on the amplification by subsampling of RDP, check <d-cite key=Wang_Balle_Kasiviswanathan_2021></d-cite>.
+In an earlier work, Song et al. introduced a simpler version of DP-SGD <d-cite key=song2013stochastic></d-cite></d-footnote>

 #### A third try at DP training.